CALCITONIN SALMON injection, solution

 Calcitonin Salmon Injection, USP, Synthetic is a synthetic polypeptide of 32 amino acids in the same linear sequence that is found in calcitonin of salmon origin.
 This is shown by the following graphic formula:

-Calcitonin Salmon Structural Formula
+Calcitonin Salmon Graphic Formula

 It is provided in sterile solution for subcutaneous or intramuscular injection.
 Each milliliter contains: calcitonin salmon 200 International Units.